YuvalShaul/kubernetes/labs/k8s-VirtualBox/C-objects/11-resources/README.md

 **kubectl exec -it my-pod -- sh**
 - Create a lod in your pod by running the following command:
 **for i in 1 2 3 4; do while : ; do : ; done & done**
 It will create 4 loops.
 Each loop is running the null ( **:** ) command.
-Each loop runs in its own thread and can create a load of 100%.
+Each loop runs in its own process (Use **ps** to see that).
+Each process can create a load of 100% for a single virtual cpu.
--
+-  Use **kubectl top pods my-pod** to see what's going on.
+You may have to wait for several minutes to see how the load builds up.